 In addition to representing clients involved in adversarial proceedings, Elizabeth educates clients and advises them in matters pertaining to EMR, supervision of mid-level providers, compliance issues and HIPAA, HITECH and other security issues.
 Elizabeth represents providers in medical billing audits and recoupment procedures and pathology laboratories with waste management claims.

 Elizabeth is the first woman elected to serve as a member of the firm’s Practice Management Committee.
 This committee is responsible for the ongoing management decisions relating to long-term operation of the Firm.
 She is a shareholder, serves as a member of the firm’s recruiting committee, and is a member of the firm’s medical malpractice defense team.
 Elizabeth is also the leader of the firm’s Health Care Industry Group, which seeks to better serve the firm’s health care clients by providing them with services from all of our practice teams.
 She joined Young Moore & Henderson in 2004, after practicing with LeClair Ryan, P.C. in the medical malpractice/tort defense group in Richmond, Virginia.
-She is a Fellow of the Litigation Counsel of America™ and holds an AV rating from Martindale-Hubbell.
+She is a Senior Fellow of the Litigation Counsel of America™ and holds an AV rating from Martindale-Hubbell.

 Education & Bar Admissions